SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/post-installation-tasks/install-management-tools.md

 7. On the **Recommended Settings** page, choose one of the following settings:

-  - **Use recommended settings** Exchange automatically sends error reports and information about your computer hardware and how you use Exchange to Microsoft.
+  - **Use recommended settings**: Exchange automatically sends error reports and information about your computer hardware and how you use Exchange to Microsoft.
 For information about what's sent to Microsoft and how it's used, click **?** or the help links on the page.

-  - **Don't use recommended settings** These settings are disabled, but you can enable them at any time after Setup completes.
+  - **Don't use recommended settings**: These settings are disabled, but you can enable them at any time after Setup completes.

     Click **Next** to continue.
     ![Exchange 2016 Setup, Recommended Settings page](../../media/26af58f0-52ab-4482-8710-9a7cd2e7a6c3.png)